fivetran/dbt_social_media_reporting/README.md

 ## What does this dbt package do?

-This dbt package aggregates and models data from multiple Fivetran social media connectors.
-The package standardizes the schemas from the various social media connectors and creates a single reporting model for all activity.
+This dbt package aggregates and models data from multiple Fivetran social media connections.
+The package standardizes the schemas from the various social media connections and creates a single reporting model for all activity.
 It enables you to analyze your post performance by clicks, impressions, shares, likes, and comments.

 Currently, this package supports the following social media connector types:
   - [Facebook Pages](https://github.com/fivetran/dbt_facebook_pages)